Ethiopia, Eritrea and Somalia leaders to meet in Asmara

-JOHANNESBURG (AP) — Eritrean officials say that the leaders of Ethiopia, Eritrea and Somalia are to meet in Eritrea’s capital Asmara, furthering the diplomatic thaw in the strategic Horn of Africa region.
+JOHANNESBURG (AP) — Ethiopian, Eritrean and Somalia leaders are set to meet in Eritrea’s capital Asmara, furthering the diplomatic thaw in the strategic Horn of Africa region.

-Eritrea’s Minister of Information Yemane Gebremeskel tweeted that President Isias Afwerki, Ethiopia’s Prime Minster Abiy Ahmed and Somalia’s President Mohammed Abdullahi Mohamed will meet in Asmara Wednesday.

 By bringing together the leaders of former arch-foes in a summit Wednesday, Eritrea is building newly friendly relations with neighbors Ethiopia and Somalia.